Cabane à Sucre Constantin

 > SUGAR SHACK: establishment where visitors are welcomed for a traditional meal.

-MAPLE SIROP COLORS
+MAPLE SYRUP COLORS

 Golden = delicate taste